Sled Island Music and Arts Festival: 2019

 The thirteenth edition of Sled Island took place from June 19–23, 2019.
 The 2019 guest curator was Julien Baker.
 Headliners included: Japanese Breakfast, JPEGMafia, Bully, Oblivians, The Messthetics (members of Fugazi), Fly Pan Am, Lubomyr Melnyk, Torres, The Comet Is Coming, Kid Congo Powers + The Pink Monkeybirds, and more.

 2020

 The 2020 edition of the festival was cancelled due to the ongoing COVID-19 pandemic.

 2021

 The 2021 edition of the festival was again cancelled due to the ongoing COVID-19 pandemic.
-In an effort to have a safe, scaled-down event, they introduced Camp Sled Island - a three-day, in-person event primarily featuring video programming, which ran August 19-21 at Beltline's High Park.
+In an effort to have a safe, scaled-down event, they introduced Camp Sled Island - a three-day, in-person event primarily featuring video programming, which ran August 19–21 at Beltline's High Park.
 This included pre-recorded performances, film screenings, special guest video appearances, and animated shorts displayed on a big screen, as well as a live music pre-show each night.

 2022

-The 2022 edition of the festival took place June 22-26, 2022 and was guest curated by Sudan Archives.
+The 2022 edition of the festival took place June 22–26, 2022 and was guest curated by Sudan Archives.
 Guests included Princess Nokia, Built to Spill, Grouper, Joyce Manor, Low, Alex Cameron, SASAMI, Lydia Lunch RETROVIRUS, Primitive Man, Lavender Country, and many more.

+2023

+The 2023 edition of the festival took place June 21–25, 2023 and was guest curated by Bartees Strange.
+Other headliners included Osees, Dehd, Sun Ra Arkestra, Helado Negro, Akintoye, Emma Ruth Rundle, Mannequin Pussy, Amindi, Vivek Shraya, Haviah Mighty, and many more.

+2024

+The 2024 edition of the festival took place June 19–23, 2024 and was guest curated by Show Me the Body.
+Other headliners included Mick Jenkins, Cherry Glazerr, EKKSTACY, Kari Faux, Planet Giza, W.I.T.C.H., Juana Molina, Wombo, Soul Glo, Tomb Mold, Jeff Parker, and many more.

+2025

+The 2025 edition of the festival took place June 18–22, 2025 and was guest curated by Otoboke Beaver.
+Other acts included Yaya Bey, TOPS, Tropical Fuck Storm, Zola Jesus, Oddisee & Good Compny, Horse Jumper of Love, Xiu Xiu, Baths, Sofie Royer, Mary Lattimore, Makaya McCraven, Kara-Lis Coverdale, The Mummies, Peelander-Z, and many more.